 We left Bologna in May 2014, since then we are on the road, pedaling Europe and Asia.

-We have traveled 25,000 Km so far, across 23 countries, trying to gather knowledge and information that shared, simplify and at the same time deeper experience for the next travelers.
+We have traveled 25,000 Km, across 23 countries, trying to gather knowledge and information that shared, simplify and at the same time deeper experience for the next travelers.

 Unlike non-human-powered vehicles (trains, planes, machines …), the bicycle puts travelers in close contact with the road, the landscape and the people.